joist-orm/joist-orm/docs/blog/2024-04-21-nextjs-sample.md

 });
 ```

-This will allow Joist to load a single tree of entities in a single SQL call.
+This will allow Joist to load a deep tree/subgraph of entities in a single SQL call.

 For example, normally a Joist `em.find` a call like: